What are the best football academies in Europe at training top level footballers?

 Notable Manchester City Academy players: Daniel Sturridge, Kelechi Iheanacho and Kasper Schmeichel.

 So there you go, the definitive list of best football academies in Europe that produce the most elite footballers.

 Real Madrid edging out rivals last season’s winners, Barcelona.

 The report highlights the sorry state of the English Premier League.
 Only 10% of players are still playing for the club that trained them.
 In contrast, La Liga teams average 24.1% of club-trained players.
 No doubt a big factor in why Spain has dominated club and international tournaments over the past 15 years.

 Only time will show if the Premier Leagues EPPP system increases the number of club trained players in years to come.

-Although French Ligue 1 is not as competitive as the English Premier League, seven teams in the top 15 shows the quality of players produced.
+Although French Ligue 1 is not as competitive as the English Premier League, seven teams in the top 15 show the quality of players produced.
 The French national team is reaping the benefits of this larger choice of top-level players.